2014 – 2015

 West Chester’s orientation programs are designed to introduce new students to the University and acquaint them with the academic, student services, and social aspects of college life.
 Attendance at orientation is mandatory for all freshmen and for those students transferring with 59 credits or less.

-Outreach efforts include participation in Weeks of Welcome, Freshman Interest Groups, and Family Day.
-The staff from New Student Programs are available to serve as a resource and help incoming students, both first year and transfer, make a successful transition to West Chester University.
+Outreach efforts include participation in Welcome Week, New Student Program efforts, and Family Day.
+The staff from New Student Programs are available to serve as a resource and help incoming students, both first-year and transfer, make a successful transition to West Chester University.

 The Office of New Student Programs is located in 202 Lawrence Center, 610-436-3305.